About us

 Our brand name ‘Adjective’ is an attempt to present you with choices that can aesthetically define your life from your personal style to your interior design possibilities with minimal impact on our planet but maximum impact on the lives of our women artisans.

 We work with women from different parts of the world to identify traditional skills that they have been practicing for generations.
-We collaborate with them to form creative production units that are led by our women artisans.
-Together we design and create products that are universally utilitarian, generating continuous demand to build sustainable livelihoods using only natural and biodegradable materials.
+We collaborate with them and together we design and create products that are universally utilitarian, generating continuous demand to build sustainable livelihoods using only natural and biodegradable materials.

 Our journey in exploring women centered crafts has first led us to India, paying tribute to our Founder’s homeland.